whitesnake-dev/ws-utils/README.md

 # Whitesnake Utils

-Bunch of widely used random utils
+Bunch of random JS utils widely used in Whitesnake

 ## What's inside?